sakuli/sakuli.github.io/content/docs/enterprise/container.md

 - **-e**: Environment variable flag which is used to provide the `SAKULI_LICENSE_KEY` to the container

 {{<alert>}}
-Sakuli Test Containers are run as non-root user, the default UID is 1000.
+Sakuli Test Containers run as non-root user, the default UID is 1000.
 {{</alert>}}

 ## Anatomy of a Containerized Sakuli Test